mcsrainbow/mcsrainbow.github.io/content/posts/2023/1218-1750-gitcrypt/index.en.md

 ## Recommended

-A solution with more convenient private key management, more intuitive operations, and easier integration with CI: [Using SOPS + AGE to Encrypt Files](/en/2026/02/using-sops-age-to-encrypt-files/)
+A solution with more convenient private key management, more intuitive operations, and easier integration with CI: [Using SOPS + age to Encrypt Files](/en/2026/02/using-sops-age-to-encrypt-files/)